MadalinTheGrey/MaT_TitireziiZburatori/README.md

 ### :dart: Features

-- Every client will be able to view the current schedule for the service.
+- The user is required to make an account before using the features mentioned here.
 - The client can fill out a form with desired date and hour for his appointment.
 The form will also include details about the problem.
 The client can attach images/videos if he thinks it is necessary.
 - The administrator can accept or reject an appointment.
 On reject he will provide an explanation for the rejection and on approval the administrator will provide necessary details.
 - The app keeps track of available supplies as well as orders towards providers.